• Welcome

 Jennifer Bill

-A dedicated and multifaceted musician and educator, saxophonist and conductor, Dr. Jennifer Bill, has performed in Asia, throughout Europe and the United States.
+A multifaceted musician and educator, Dr. Bill, has performed in Asia, throughout Europe, and the United States.
 Her poignant performance style captivates audiences around the globe.
-She performs solo and chamber music with a variety of groups including BRUSH|REED, Pharos Quartet, J.E.Y., and ēmergere.
-As a conductor she currently leads the Boston University Concert Band.
+Her musical journey includes performing saxophone solo and chamber music with a variety of groups including BRUSH|REED, Pharos Quartet, J.E.Y., and the BiND Ensemble.
+As a conductor she currently leads the Boston University Concert Band and is an active clinician.
 Dr. Bill is a Selmer Artist.

-A versatile saxophonist, Dr. Bill performs as a soloist and a chamber musician with a diverse group of artists including vocalists, clarinetists, cellists, flutists, violinists, taped media, percussionists, wind quintet, and dancers.
-For over a decade she has worked with visual artist Linnea Maas in the experimentation of the auralvisual in a collaboration named BRUSH|REED.
-BRUSH|REED has performed in Hong Kong, Scotland, and the USA.
-Dr. Bill has participated in numerous world premieres for saxophone including most recently Thinking in Four Places by Justin Casinghino, Faustus: a SaxOpera by John Plant as part of World-Wide Concurrent Premieres, Greenwich Village Portraits by David Amram as part of World-Wide Concurrent Premieres, Canciones Andinas by Michael C. Kregler, A deep clear breath of life by John Plant, Fantasia on the Theme of Plum Blossom by Shih-Hui Chen as part of World-Wide Concurrent Premieres, and Two Reflections on Poems by Anne Sexton by Michael C. Kregler.
+A versatile saxophonist, Dr. Bill performs as a soloist and a chamber musician, collaborating with a diverse group of artists including vocalists, violists, clarinetists, cellists, flutists, violinists, pre-recorded media, percussionists, pianists, wind quintet, and dancers.
+For over a decade, she has engaged in an innovative exploration of the aural-visual in partnership with visual artist Linnea Maas, giving rise to the distinctive endeavor known as BRUSH|REED.
+BRUSH|REED has performed in Hong Kong, Scotland, and throughout the USA.
+Dr. Bill's dedication to the saxophone has manifested in her involvement in numerous world premieres, including the recent works 5 fragments in 3 by Ketty Nez, Mending Time by Martin Bresnick, Transcend by Michael Couper as part of World-Wide Concurrent Premieres, Thinking in Four Places by Justin Casinghino, Faustus: a SaxOpera by John Plant as part of World-Wide Concurrent Premieres, Greenwich Village Portraits by David Amram as part of World-Wide Concurrent Premieres, and Fantasia on the Theme of Plum Blossom by Shih-Hui Chen as part of World-Wide Concurrent Premieres.
 She has been a guest soloist with the Boston University Wind Ensemble, the BUTI Wind Ensemble, the Hong Kong Wind Ensemble, the Rhode Island College Wind Ensemble, and the Northeastern University Wind Ensemble.
 She has performed at national and world conferences including the World Saxophone Congress, the North American Saxophone Alliance national conference, and the North American Saxophone Alliance regional conference.
-Her debut album, Divergent Reflections, was released in 2019.
+Her debut solo album with pianist Yoshiko Kline, Divergent Reflections, was released in 2019.
+Dr. Bill’s solo and chamber recordings can be heard on Albany, Azure, and Couchemar labels.

-As a conductor Dr. Bill currently leads the Boston University Concert Band and is an active clinician throughout New England.
-She previously led the Providence College Symphonic Winds from 2009-2017.
-Dr. Bill led the BU Concert Band in a tour of Ireland in 2015 with performances in Dublin, Galway, Killarney and Macroom, was a guest conductor with the Hong Kong Wind Ensemble in 2014, and in 2011 led the PC Symphonic Winds in a tour of Italy with performances in Napoli, Maiori, and Monte Porzio Cantone (Roma).
+As a conductor, Dr. Bill is an active clinician throughout New England and since 2010 has led the Boston University Concert Band.
+She previously directed the Providence College Symphonic Winds from 2009-2017.
+Dr. Bill has conducted the NYSBDA honor band, the NYSCAME/SCMEA All-County Honor Band, has led the BU Concert Band in a tour of Ireland with performances in Dublin, Galway, Killarney, and Macroom, was a guest conductor with the Hong Kong Wind Ensemble, and led the PC Symphonic Winds in a tour of Italy with performances in Napoli, Maiori, and Monte Porzio Cantone (Roma).